Even in rough terrain, you can grow your career in human resources.

 Occupational Safety and Health Administration’s (OSHA) Safety & Health Program Management Guidelines.

 About the investigation process, OSHA says:

 “Although a first look may suggest that ‘employee error’ is a major factor, it is rarely sufficient to stop there.
 A thorough analysis will generally reveal a number of deeper factors, which permitted or even encouraged an employee’s action.
 Such factors may include a supervisor’s allowing or pressuring the employee to take shortcuts in the interest of production, inadequate equipment, or a work practice which is difficult for the employee to carry out safely.”

-Click the link for OSHA’s accident/incident investigation guidelines.
+Click the link for OSHA’s